-A listing of deposit sites was provided and included a total of three deposit sites.
+A listing of deposit sites was provided and included a total of 3 deposit sites.
 No exceptions were noted as a result of performing this procedure.

-From the listing provided, we selected the three deposit sites and performed the procedures below.
+From the listing provided, we selected all 3 deposit sites and performed the procedures below.